tomarrell/sumup-lessons/2020-02-03/git.md

 1. Go to https://github.com/new
 2. Fill out your new repository's information
 3. Select whether you would like the repository to be public or private
+4. Click **Create repository**
+5. You will now see your empty Github repository
 :::

 ---